oscarcs/oscarcs.github.io/src/posts/ide.md

 template: post
 ---

 Abstractions are a pretty fundamental part of software development.
 They can be helpful for reducing the mental load when reasoning about code, which allows us to write code more quickly and easily.
-By allowing the programmer to think about

 Traditionally, the IDE has been a useful type of abstraction.
 It sits atop the regular tooling, to provide a helpful interface to the usual programming language tools.